pablo-odorico/bamboleo/README.md

 At this point it is possible to obtain metrics of each cross section, including diameters, perimeter, solidity, aspect ratio, etc.

 The final contours are experted as [AutoCAD DXF](https://en.wikipedia.org/wiki/AutoCAD_DXF) vector files to be imported by 3D modelling software.
+Output files for the [first](doc/tube0.dxf) and [second](doc/tube1.dxf).